Zestylogic/FMark/README.md

       this line as well.
 But not this line.
 ```
-The body will show up as:
+The body will show up with a superscripted link:
 > this is inline<sup>1</sup> , and so on.
 >
 > But not this line.